Lupe Serrano: Performing career

 In 1960, Serrano toured in Russia with ABT, the first time that any American ballet company had toured the Soviet Union.
-At the Stanislavsky Theatre in Moscow, she received twelve curtain calls after dancing Roland Petit's The Combat.
+At the Stanislavsky Theatre in Moscow, she received twelve curtain calls after dancing William Dollard's The Combat.
 During her performance in Leningrad (present-day St. Petersburg), the audience insisted that she dance her solo again as an encore, after seven curtain calls; it was the first encore performed in ABT's twenty-year history.
 The following day, the ballet critic for Pravda wrote, "For her (Miss Serrano), technical difficulties do not seem to exist – there is a real freedom of ease and virtuosity."
 At a party hosted by United States ambassador to Russia Llewellyn Thompson, Serrano was congratulated by Bolshoi Ballet prima ballerina Galina Ulanova, who said, "You have a nice, easy, and light technique.
 You are to be admired.
 I have learned much by looking at you."
 Meanwhile, American newspapers ran headlines such as "Lupe Serrano Captivates Moscow on American Ballet Theatre Tour" and "Lupe Serrano Dazzles Russ[ia] in 'Don Quixote'", and declared that "Lupe Serrano had captured Moscow."
 Following their return from the USSR, critic John Martin suggested in The New York Times that "something about [Serrano's] success must have given her a new sense of her art, for she has returned in every way finer and more exciting than before."

 After Rudolf Nureyev defected to the West in 1961, he invited Serrano to partner with him, forming a celebrated but brief partnership.
 One of their most famous performances was on The Bell Telephone Hour in 1962, when they danced a pas de deux from Le Corsaire.
 After Serrano gave birth to her second child in 1967, she became a permanent guest dancer with ABT, an arrangement that gave her more freedom in choosing her performances and allowed her to spend more time with her family.
 The same year, Serrano danced excerpts from Raymonda for President Lyndon B. Johnson at the White House.
 She then returned to the Soviet Union for another critically acclaimed tour with the ABT.
 She retired from the stage in 1971.